Editor: Rory O’Connor

 On C.S.
 Lewis and Anthroposophy (1976)

 Although this was first published as a postscript to an article by someone else it is included here as a word to the wise lest anyone be tempted to assimilate Barfield’s concerns to Lewis’s or vice versa, or to study the Inklings as a collective rather than a group of individuals.
 It may be worth pointing out that many very orthodox theologians, such as N.T.
-Wright and Douglas Wilson, are these days saying things about history in broad agreement with Barfield rather than Lewis – for reasons both Scriptural and pastoral.
+Wright, are these days saying things about history in broad agreement with Barfield rather than Lewis – for reasons both Scriptural and pastoral.

 Thomas Aquinas (1954)